CartoDB/cartoframes/docs/cookbook.rst

 Subdivide Data Observatory search region into sub-regions
 ---------------------------------------------------------

-Some geomtries in the Data Observatory are too large, numereous, and/or complex to retrieve in one request.
+Some geometries in the Data Observatory are too large, numerous, and/or complex to retrieve in one request.
 Census tracts (especially if they are shoreline-clipped) is one popular example.
 To retrieve this data, it helps to first break the search region into subregions, collect the data in each of the subregions, and then combine the data at the end.
 To avoid duplicate geometries along the sub-region edges, we apply the `DataFrame.drop_duplicates` method for the last step.

 .. code::